avrillica/nsp_energy/README.md

 You can update your rates at any time by clicking **Configure** on the integration card.
 > **Note:** We recommend keeping the default 2026 rates unless NSP announces a mid-year tariff change.

+*Disclaimer: This integration is a community project and is not affiliated with or endorsed by Nova Scotia Power.*

 ## 💰 Total Daily Cost Sensor
 Add this to your `configuration.yaml`.
 Replace `sensor.your_meter` with your actual energy sensor: